shabeer-ali-m/phpfog-docs/customize/_posts/2008-08-22-dedicated-database.markdown

 description: Extra DB juice with just a few clicks.
 ---

 For the most reliable service, we recommend using a dedicated database for your production apps.
-Luckily, PHP Fog makes gives you the ability to upgrade in a matter of a few clicks to dedicated database with the following configuration:
+Dedicated database on PHP Fog features:

 * Amazon RDS
-* MySQL 5.5
+* MySQL 5.5.23
-* Daily snapshots for disaster recovery
+* Daily snapshots for disaster recovery (perform your own direct backups)

 ### 1. In your app console, under "account" click on "Dedicated Database".

 ### 2. Fill out the requested information.

-The CIDR is the IP range you want to give remote database access to.
+The CIDR is the IP range you want to give direct database access to.

 ### 3. Migrate your database.